 EUDAMED’s Post-Market Surveillance is part of the module together with the Vigilance system.
 Vigilance revolves around the handling of serious incidents and safety corrective actions in the practice of medical devices.
-Manufacturers are required to report these electronically, report statistically significant clusters of incidents, and analyze these reports.
+Manufacturers are required to report these incidents electronically, including their statistically significant frequency, and analyze these reports.
 The electronic reporting system is also linked to the UDI database, which means that known risks can always be viewed by patients.

 According to the MDR, medical device manufacturers should “plan, establish, document, implement, maintain, and update a Post-Market Surveillance system.”
 Among other things, this plan should identify the extent to which manufacturers will collect and analyze Post-Market Surveillance data and how that data will be evaluated.
 It also calls for a plan for communication with competent authorities, notified bodies, economic operators, and users.
 This is to ensure that the process for taking corrective actions, such as recalls, is as straightforward and quick as possible.
 The requirements for the IVDR are very similar.
 However, in the case of in-vitro diagnostics, the guarantee of clinical evidence is also relevant.